trufae/secure-mobile-development/coding_practices/2014-06-05-avoid-simple-logic.md

 ```

 Such values can be both read and written to by an attacker within the instance of a class currently in use by the application.
 On iOS by manipulating the Objective-C runtime, these variables can be manipulated so that the next time they are referenced by the application, any manipulated values will be read instead.
+## Examples

+Some developers use control flow integrity measures in order to ensure the validation steps have been properly checked.
+This kind of validations include the one or more of the following techniques:

+* counters
+* caller address validation
+* more than one check
+* use cryptography
+*

 ## CWE/OWASP